 Publication ethics and Malpractice statement

-The statements of publication ethics for ASRMIJ are based on the Committee on Publication Ethics (COPE) Best Practice Guidelines for Journal Editors.
+The statements of publication ethics for IJASIS are based on the Committee on Publication Ethics (COPE) Best Practice Guidelines for Journal Editors.
 All parties (Publisher (XLESCIENCE), Reviewer, Editors, and Author) involved in the publication of articles should agree the below standards of ethical behavior.

 Responsibilities of Editor:

-Accountability: The editors of the ASRMIJ are responsible for deciding which articles submitted to ASRMIJ should be published, and, moreover, is accountable for everything published in the journal.
+Accountability: The editors of the IJASIS journal are responsible for deciding which articles submitted to IJASIS should be published, and, moreover, is accountable for everything published in the journal.
 In making these decisions, the editor may be guided by the policies of the journal’s editorial board as well as by legal requirements regarding libel, copyright infringement and plagiarism.
 The editor may confer with other editors or reviewers when making publication decisions.
 The editor should maintain the integrity of the academic record, preclude business needs from compromising intellectual and ethical standards, and always be willing to publish corrections, clarifications, retractions and apologies when needed.

 Fairness: The editor should evaluate manuscripts for intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the author(s).
 The editor will not disclose any information about a manuscript under consideration to anyone other than the author(s), reviewers and potential reviewers, and in some instances the editorial board members, as appropriate.